Carmen Sevilla: Personal life and death

 Carmen Sevilla married composer and conductor Augusto Algueró, whom she met in 1956 during the filming of The Taming of the Shrew, on 23 February 1961 in the Zaragoza's Cathedral-Basilica of Our Lady of the Pillar.
 Their only son, Augusto José, was born in 1964.
 The couple divorced in 1974.
-Carmen Sevilla remarried in 1985 to Vicente Patuel, whom with she settled on a farm near Herrera del Duque until Patuel's death from a heart attack in 2000.
+Carmen Sevilla remarried in 1985 to Vicente Patuel, with whom she settled on a farm near Herrera del Duque until Patuel's death from a heart attack in 2000.

 In 2012, she was announced to be in a "very advanced stage" of Alzheimer's disease, with which she was diagnosed three years earlier.
 In 2015, it was reported that she no longer recognized her home.
 In 2015, she went to live in a nursing home in Aravaca, Madrid.
 In 2022, her son announced that his mother's Alzheimer's was already at such an advanced stage that she did not recognize him and could not remember her artistic career.

 On 26 June 2023, it was made public that Sevilla had been hospitalised in serious condition at the Puerta de Hierro hospital in Majadahonda (near Madrid) on 25 June 2023, where she died on 27 June from complications of Alzheimer's.
 She was 92.